Overview of the J-1 Exchange Visitor Program

 What do I need to do in order to bring my spouse and/or child to the United States in J-2 visa status?

 ECFMG is authorized to sponsor the spouse and unmarried minor children of the J-1 Exchange Visitor physician as J-2 dependents.
 The EVSP Reference Guide offers detailed information on dependent sponsorship.
-The application for dependent sponsorship also can be found on this website.
+Physicians can request J-2 sponsorship for dependents on-line in the J-1 Visa Sponsorship section of ECFMG’s On-line Applicant Status and Information System (OASIS).

 Where can I find additional information about non-standard training programs?